-The Exchange proposes to amend the Rule 6.6800 Series, the Exchange's compliance rule ("Compliance Rule") regarding the National Market System Plan Governing the Consolidated Audit Trail (the "CAT NMS Plan" or "Plan") 4 to be consistent with an amendment to the CAT NMS Plan recently approved by the Commission.
-The proposed rule change is available on the Exchange's website at www.nyse.com, at the principal office of the Exchange, and at the Commission's Public Reference Room.
+Cboe BYX Exchange, Inc. (the "Exchange" or "Cboe BYX") proposes to amend Rule 4.5, which is part of the Exchange's compliance rule ("Compliance Rule") regarding the National Market System Plan Governing the Consolidated Audit Trail (the "CAT NMS Plan" or "Plan") 3 to be consistent with an amendment to the CAT NMS Plan recently approved by the Securities and Exchange Commission (the

+"Commission").
+The text of the proposed rule change is provided below.